InverterNetwork/contracts/memory-bank/systemPatterns.md

 (Content remains the same)

-### Library Pattern - ✅ STABLE & TESTED (Refactoring, Validation Enhanced, NatSpec Added)
+### Library Pattern - ✅ STABLE, FULLY TESTED & DOCUMENTED (All Refactoring Complete)

-- **DiscreteCurveMathLib_v1**: Pure mathematical functions for curve calculations, now with NatSpec comments for key functions. (`_calculatePurchaseReturn` refactored and fixed; validation strategy confirmed.
+- **DiscreteCurveMathLib_v1**: Pure mathematical functions for curve calculations.
+All refactorings (including `_calculatePurchaseReturn` and removal of `_getCurrentPriceAndStep`) are complete.
+NatSpec comments added to key functions.
 State mutability of core functions confirmed as `pure`.
-The `DiscreteCurveMathLib_v1.t.sol` test suite has been refactored, compiler warnings fixed, and all 65 tests are passing, confirming library stability).
+The `DiscreteCurveMathLib_v1.t.sol` test suite has been fully refactored, all compiler warnings fixed, and all 65 tests are passing (100% coverage), confirming library stability and production-readiness.
-- **PackedSegmentLib**: Helper library for bit manipulation and validation. (`_create` function's stricter validation for "True Flat" and "True Sloped" segments confirmed and tested).
+- **PackedSegmentLib**: Helper library for bit manipulation and validation. (`_create` function's stricter validation for "True Flat" and "True Sloped" segments confirmed and fully tested with 10/10 tests passing).
 - Stateless (all core math functions are `pure`), reusable across multiple modules.
 - Type-safe with custom PackedSegment type.